-Cash and cash equivalents on hand, cash flow from operations and additional borrowing capabilities of \$66.0 million under the Revolving Credit Facility as of March 31, 1997 are expected to be sufficient to meet anticipated operating requirements, debt repayments and provide funds for capital expenditures and working capital through 1997.
+Cash and cash equivalents on hand, cash flow from operations and additional borrowing capabilities of \$66.0 million under the Revolving Credit Facility as of March 31, 1997 are expected to be sufficient to meet anticipated operating requirements and provide funds for capital expenditures and working capital through 1997.
 The Company's ability to meet anticipated operating requirements, debt repayments, including the Roche Loan, and other anticipated cash outlays beyond 1997 is substantially dependant upon the completion of the Rights Offering.
-Failure to complete the Rights Offering or to complete it by the end of February 1998 will require additional waivers or amendments to the Existing Credit Agreement.
-There can be no assurance that such waivers or amendments can be obtained.
+Failure to complete the Rights Offering or to complete it by the end of February 1998 will require additional waivers or amendments to the Existing Credit Agreement and an extension of the Roche Loan.
+There can be no assurance that such waivers or amendments or extension can be obtained.
 Therefore, the failure to complete the Rights Offering or complete it by the end of February 1998 could have a material adverse effect on the Company's financial condition and liquidity.

 At December 31, 1996, the Company was a party to interest rate swap agreements with certain major financial institutions, rated A or better by Moody's Investor Service, solely to manage its interest rate exposure with respect to \$600.0 million of its floating rate debt under the Term Loan Facility.
 The agreements effectively changed the interest rate exposure on \$600.0 million of floating rate debt to a weighted average fixed interest rate, of 6.01%, through requiring that the Company pay a fixed rate in exchange for the financial institutions paying a floating rate amount.
 Amounts paid by the Company in 1996 were \$2.0 million.
 The notional amounts of the agreements are used to measure the interest to be paid or received and do not represent the amount of exposure to credit loss.
 These agreements mature in September 1998.
-The estimated cost at which the Company could terminate such agreements was 0.9 million at December 31, 1996.
+The estimated cost at which the Company could terminate such agreements was \$1.9 million at April 30, 1997.

-The gross proceeds of the Rights Offering will be used to (i) repay \$298 million outstanding under the Existing Credit Agreement, (ii) pay fees and expenses of approximately \$15 million related to the Rights Offering and the Amended Credit Agreement and (iii) repay the \$187 million loan from Roche Holdings made in December 1996 in order to fund the Settlement Payment.
+The gross proceeds of the Rights Offering will be used to (i) repay approximately \$294 million outstanding under the Existing Credit Agreement, (ii) pay fees and expenses of approximately \$13 million related to the Rights Offering and (iii) repay the \$187 million loan from Roche Holdings made in December 1996 in order to fund the Settlement Payment plus accrued interest thereon of approximately \$6 million.
 See "Use of Proceeds."